PrORain-HCMUS/Zalo-AI-DLUS/README.md

 ### Step 1: Download Dataset

-Download the Zalo AI Challenge 2025 dataset from the competition website.
+Download the Zalo AI Challenge 2025 dataset from the competition website and .
-Download the extracted dataset from [Drive](https://drive.google.com/drive/u/0/folders/1r4vHwAfRj6OuMdOWPFqwntLhYLDDmpJf)
+Download the extracted dataset from [Drive](https://drive.google.com/drive/folders/1fcDnRgNIE6XZw1ppbLczHo5e2q1n8y6h)

 ### Step 2: Extract and Organize

-Extract the dataset and place it in the following structure:
+Place the directories in the following structure:

 ```
 Zalo-AI-DLUS/